apache/pulsar/site2/docs/administration-isolation.md

 ## Isolation methods

+Pulsar supports isolation at both broker level and BookKeeper level.
 To enforce resource isolation within Pulsar, you can use the following methods of isolating broker and bookie resources:
 * [Isolate brokers](administration-isolation-broker.md)
 * [Isolate bookies](administration-isolation-bookie.md)